 First stop: Latourell Falls

 Head east from Portland along I-84 towards the Columbia River Gorge.
 Drive approximately 30 minutes and take Exit #28, then turn right on the Historic Columbia River Highway and travel west for approximately 3 miles to the Latourell Falls parking lot on your left.
 Latourell Falls is a beautiful scenic waterfall surrounded by lush foliage and you only have to walk a few minutes from the parking lot to see it!
 In saying that, there is a 2 mile loop hike that leaves from the same trailhead if you feel like stretching your legs and exploring more of the area.
+Latourell Falls is one of the featured stops on this Columbia Gorge Waterfalls tour!

 Second stop: Bridal Veil Falls